-There are hundreds of clear/colourless products sold as exterior oils, varnishes and wood stains on the market today that the manufactures lay claim to provide good U V exterior protection.
-Having been in this industry now for 30 years we have tested most and all but a handful have failed and only one of these can stand up to the elements as well as a good quality wood stain and that's the Osmo UV Protection Oil.
+There are hundreds of clear/colourless products sold as exterior oils, varnishes and wood stains on the market today that the manufactures lay claim to provide good UV exterior protection.
+Having been in this industry now for 30 years we have tested most and all but only one of these can stand up to the elements whilst providing an excellent finish.
+Osmo‘s UV Protection Oil.

-We have spoken to numerous manufacturer on this subject on how and why they claim their clear product will provide the protection against UV light and we are given the same answer every time, and that is- apply 3 to 4 coats to start with and then a new coat every 3 to 6 months.
-They are in fact telling the truth, they do provide protection and of course they do have their merits but it is short term protection.
+We have spoken to numerous manufacturers on this subject on how and why they claim their clear product will provide the protection against UV light.
+We are given the same answer every time, “apply 3 to 4 coats to start with and then a new coat every 3 to 6 months.”
+They are in fact telling the truth, they do provide protection and of course they do have their merits, but this is clearly only short term protection.
 Consider the maintenance on your house and see how long you keep it up.
-Colourless exterior coatings generally offer very little U V protection, if any at all, sun-factor 0.
+Colourless exterior coatings generally offer very little UV protection, if any at all, sun-factor 0.

-However they can be used externally and look good for years, garden furniture for instance, in the garden for the summer and then put away for the winter, cleaned down and then apply another coat of oil as a maintenance coat,
+However they can be used externally and look good for years.
+With garden furniture for instance.
+It can be left out for the summer and then put away for the winter.
+All you would need to do is clean the furniture down and then apply another coat of oil as a maintenance coat.

 Some people may want the timber to turn a natural silver grey colour, this is where an oiled finish is preferable to a wood stain.
 An application of oil every few months to keep the water out will allow the timber to fade gradually to a silver grey colour but it is important to understand that keeping the water out is imperative.